gstache/Sakuranov/Petals_ch4.md

 Ibanez made a note of both of these, and with a unsupported gravitas said, "You may return to your cell: we'll speak again."

 ---

+"Well it's not Doctor Hitsu yet, I still have to complete my thesis.
+Anastasia will do just fine, officer."
+They said with flirtatious deference.
+Ibanez would not be taken in by the suspect's coquettish air, he assured himself.
+He would be resolute, and critical, and focused, no matter how pleasant deference felt.

+"I will use Anastasia then. "